-College students often interact with professors, advisors, and other college staff members through email.
-Therefore, it is important for students to learn how to interact with college personnel appropriately so that they form a positive opinion of the students.
-It is important to do this from the start so because first impressions carry a lot of weight.
+College students often interact with professors, advisors, and other college personnel through email.
+Therefore, as a college student, it is important to learn how to interact appropriately with these personnel when using email so that the person you are corresponding with forms a positive opinion of you.

 To communicate respectfully with college personnel, follow the list of do’s and don’ts below: